Photo of Noble Park train station with giant letters 'NPK' standing outside

 New garden beds and tree plantings on Douglas Street.

-Deliver a garden, designed and managed by community, as a pilot project for a broader aim of creating an environmental sustainability precinct within the open spaces at AMES Noble Park.
+A garden, designed and managed by the community, was delivered as a pilot project for a broader aim of creating an environmental sustainability precinct within the open spaces at AMES Noble Park.

 The Suburban Revitalisation program provided $74,000 in funding for the project which was completed in mid-2022.